1 Part Course |

 Conclusion and Q&A

-• Summary of key legislative changes and practical takeaways
+• This capital gains tax training ends with a summary of key legislative changes and practical takeaways

 • Recap of client types most affected.